freia-lab/e3-gersemi/plc/README.txt

 		(source files *V10), DB307, DB401 and FC407.
 GERSEMI_PLC_2021_10_28 - KG, Added support TIC644 PID. (needs to be tested).
 Used the previous FIC650 PID.
 Changed the souces for
 		DB100/DB101 (*_V10), DB312, renamed DB518, modified FC411, FC557, FC562 and FC117.
+GERSEMI_PLC_2021_11_01 - KG, Finished adding support for TIC644 PID and CV644 (needs to be tested).
+Added display of P_SEL, I_SEL and
+		D_SEL arguments to CONT_C function (New version of db100/db101 data blocks (V12).
+Added possibility to turn D_SEL on and off from Epics interface.
+Changes in FC562, FC557, FC312, DB100 and DB101.